This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - share markets or sources of supply;

-- make the conclusion of contracts subject to acceptance by other parties of additional obligations that, by their nature or according to commercial usage, have no connection with the object of such contracts.
+- make the conclusion of contracts subject to acceptance by other parties of additional obligations that, by their nature or according to commercial usage, have no connection with the object of the contracts.

 - contributes to improving the production or distribution of goods, or to promoting technical or economic progress;